Tuesday, 19 May 2026.

 - While much of the country would welcome a rare Western Province stumble at Craven Week, such an outcome may actually be counterproductive from a national development perspective.

-- Should WP fail to win and lose momentum in the process, there is a realistic risk they may not field a B-team at Craven Week in 2027.
+- Should WP fail in their bid to be crowned Craven Week champs of the umpteenth time in a row, there is a realistic risk they may not field a B-team at Craven Week in 2027.

 - That would be unfortunate, as early signs suggest next year’s group could once again have the depth to justify two squads.